Alfombruh/webserv/README.md

 # WEBSERV
 ## To-Do List

+- Learn how to work with git
+- Undestand the requirements
+- Start Working on the config files and what are they suppose to do
+- READ "the RFC" DO SOME TEST WITH "telnet" AND "NGINX" before starting to work in this
 - look up what .ipp and .tpp file extensions are
-- READ "the RFC" DO SOME TEST WITH "telnet" AND "NGINX" before starting to work in this
 - Make the server show /srcs/html/index.html when trying to access it
-- Explain to my workmates what the actual fuck I've learnt
-- Start Working on the config files and what are they suppose to do

 ---
 ## __File hierarchy__